Lemurs off Habitat

 Know Before You Go Tips for Sunny Weekends:

 Consider visiting later in the day.
-Parking spaces may open after early guests begin to leave after 1 pm.
-Last admission is 4 pm, and the Zoo closes at 5 pm.
+Parking spaces may open after early guests begin to leave after 1 p.m.
+The last admission is 1 hour before closing.

 Carpool with friends and family.